asherk7/NFL-Record-Predictor/README.md

 # NFL Record Predictor: Project Overview
 #### Project Status: Active

-* Created a tool that predicts each NFL team's record for the upcoming 2022-2023 season to get an idea of which teams to keep an eye on
+* Created a tool that predicts each NFL team's record for the upcoming 2022-2023 season
 * Scraped the data for each NFL team from multiple sources using python and beautifulsoup4
 * Creating a website using Flask, HTML, CSS, Jinja, and Bootstrap to display the predictions and data
 * Model that will be used will use the Multiple Linear Regression model to use multiple impactful statistics to get the best outcome